+It is worth noting that in this case the low-criticality software component might cause the high-criticality component to fail, either because of failure propagation (e.g. in case the two components share the same memory address space and the first component unduly overwrites data belonging to the second), or because of a usage of shared resources that is "nominal" (i.e. compliant with requirements) for the low-criticality component, but might cause malfunctions in the high-criticality one (e.g. burst of data transmission by the first component on a shared network, causing the second component not to meet a certain deadline).

+To be noted that, in case a low-criticality component, behaving according to its requirements, causes a failure of a high-criticality component due to shared resources, then the raising of its criticality category would not in itself solve the problem.
+However, the problem could be solved either by:

+Amending the requirements of the low-criticality component to constrain its behaviour with respect to the shared resources, or

+Putting in place proper measures (either at software or at system level) to prevent the high-criticality one from failing.

-It should be noted that in this case “failure propagation” is used to denote the situation where a fault of a first software components causes a second software component to fail, i.e. to break a requirement or to show an undesired behaviour.
-This can happen, for instance, if the two components share the same memory address space and the first component unduly overwrites data belonging to the second component.
-Other types of failure propagation might not be relevant to the software criticality classification requirements ([ECSS-Q-80] clause 6.2.3.1), as for instance the case where the first component generates wrong data and provides them to the second component, without causing the latter to fail or not to fulfil its requirements.
+Other types of failure propagation might not be relevant to the software criticality classification requirements ([ECSS-Q-80] clause 6.2.2.10), as for instance the case where the first component generates wrong data and provides them to the second component, without causing the latter to fail or not to fulfil its requirements.

 Figure 5-5 – Feedback from software-level to system-level analyses

 The results of the software criticality classification are documented in a software dependability and safety analysis report.
-[ECSS-Q-80] clause 6.2.2.7 requires that this report is fed back and integrated into the system-level analyses, similarly to what happens for FMECAs performed at subsystem or equipment levels w.r.t. the higher level FMECAs (see [ECSS-Q-30-02] clause 4.5).
+[ECSS-Q-80] clause 6.2.2.7 requires that this report be fed back and integrated into the system-level analyses, similarly to what happens for FME(C)As performed at subsystem or equipment levels w.r.t. higher level FME(C)As (see [ECSS-Q-30-02] clause 4.5).
 Two types of information contained in the report can be of prominent interest for the system:

 The software-level criticality analysis can lead to the identification of software-caused failures that might have a critical impact on the system, and that have not been considered by the system-level analyses.
 This can result e.g. in a change of criticality of the software products, or in a modification of the system design.

 The software-level criticality analysis can lead to specific recommendations for the system-level activities.
 For instance, it can result that the majority of the software components is classified as critical, because the system architecture does not allow to segregate the critical software.
-A recommendation could then be made to modify the system design, e.g. introducing two separate processors, one for the critical software and one for the non-critical software.
+A recommendation could then be made to modify the system design, e.g. introducing two separate processor boards, one for the critical software and one for the non-critical software.

-[ECSS-Q-80] clause 6.2.2.6 requires that the software dependability and safety analysis report is verified at each milestone, to confirm that the criticality categories assigned to software components are still valid.
+[ECSS-Q-80] clause 6.2.2.6 requires that the software dependability and safety analysis report be verified at each milestone, to confirm that the criticality categories assigned to software components are still valid.
 It could happen, for instance, that a modification of the system or software design, or the results of the feeding of the report to system level, call for an update of the software criticality analysis.